 "The challenge is to test these use cases against the current regulatory framework and understand real-world viability in terms of cost, suitability and efficiency," Moyle says.

 Governments are exploring the potential for blockchain in running secure and cost-effective services.
 "Things like land registry, tax collection, or confirming the validity of government documents," Moyle says.

-Indeed, earlier this year Sir Mark Walport, Britain’s chief scientific adviser, recommended the National Health Service use a form of blockchain technology for its databases and record-keeping.
+Indeed, chief executive for UK Research and Innovation (UKRI) Sir Mark Walport, recommended the National Health Service (NHS) use a form of blockchain technology for its databases and record-keeping.